Heading to Sabah and looking for the best Kota Kinabalu travel itinerary? Perfect! We can help in this Kota Kinabalu itinerary blog.

 The most popular of all places to visit near Kota Kinabalu airport, Tanjung Aru is Malay for “Casuarina Beach”, taking its name from the casuarinas or aru trees that surround the sandy beach.
 Split into three sections, the beach is simply named – First Beach, Second Beach and Third Beach.

 First Beach, and the most popular, is home to adrenaline-pumping water sports activities, such as parasailing, paragliding and windsurfing.
 At the end, you’ll find the busy picnic spot of Tanjung Aru Beach Park, home to beautiful birds such as oriental pied hornbills and blue naped parrots.

-Following on from the Park are Second and Third Beach, which extends down to the airport.
+Following on from the Park are Second and Third Beach which extend down to the airport.
 Not so popular with tourists, the beaches are less crowded except for the odd fisherman.

-Hawker stalls and seafood restaurants sell lip-smacking Malaysian food late into the night – simple meals such as coconut and sugarcane juice, with chicken or beef satays… full-course dinners of freshly-caught lobster, fish, stingray and a variety of shellfish.
+Hawker stalls and seafood restaurants sell lip-smacking Malaysian food late into the night.
+You can find simple meals such as coconut and sugarcane juice with chicken or beef satays.
+Or have a full-course dinner of freshly-caught lobster, fish, stingray and a variety of shellfish.

 Fancy a splurge?
-Dine at any one of the luxury resorts dotted around the area, including the stunning Shangri-La Tanjung Aru and The Magellan Sutera Resort, with alfresco sunset-facing restaurants, with international fine-dining.
+Dine at any one of the luxury resorts dotted around the area including the stunning Shangri-La Tanjung Aru and The Magellan Sutera Resort.
+You’ll find alfresco sunset-facing restaurant, with international fine-dining.

-Approximately 6km from Kota Kinabalu city, hire a taxi or take the bus direct from Kota Kinabalu City Hall, marked “Tanjung Aru Beach”.
+Tanjung Aru is approximately six kilometres from Kota Kinabalu city.
+Hire a taxi or take the bus direct from Kota Kinabalu City Hall marked “Tanjung Aru Beach”.